TohaRhymes/stochastic_optimisation/README.md

 ## Comparative Analysis of Stochastic Optimization Methods
 ### (+ simple tool:))

+I presented this project at the international conference MICSECS-2020 (Mayorov Readings) and won Best Report Award for my report "Comparative Analysis of Stochastic Optimization Methods".

 This is a project with the implementation of common stochastic optimization methods on the example of the traveling salesman problem on Python v3.7+.